Xeverous/the_website/website/pages/cpp/tutorials/beginner/05_preprocessor/05_header_guards/index.rst

 - comments are removed
 - preprocessor: code (treated as text) is altered and loses all preprocessor directives
-- compilation: source files are transformed to intermediate build object files (usually named ``*.o`` or ``*.obj``)
+- compilation: translation units are transformed to intermediate build object files (usually named ``*.o`` or ``*.obj``)
 - linking: separate object files are merged by the linker to form an executable or a static/dynamic library file

-In most implementations, ODR violations are caught on the linking step, as most ODR violations happen between different translation units.
+If you define something non-:cch:`inline` multiple times in the same file, you will get a compilation error.
+But if such problem is across files, in most implementations such ODR violation will be caught on the linking step - in such case the problem happens between different translation units.

 .. admonition:: note
   :class: note

   Many linking stage errors mention the term *reference*.
 This is different from C++ reference qualifiers (:cch:`&` and :cch:`&&`).
 By *reference*, the linker means "usage of specific *symbol*".

 ..

     What is a symbol?

-A symbol is a single entity for the linker, usually *mangled name* of a specific C/C++ entity that needs compilation.
+A symbol is a single entity for the linker, usually some intermediate code attached to a *mangled name* of a specific C/C++ entity that needs compilation.
 So if the linker outputs an error "undefined reference to ..." it means that a definition of specific entity was not found.

     What is name mangling?